nucleome/docs/source/nb_dispatch_api.rst

     });
     </script>

-A mininal example
+A minimal example
 =================

-Below is a minimal example showing the usage of nb-dispatch libary.
+Below is a minimal example showing the usage of the nb-dispatch library.
 The live version can be accessed from this `minimal example link <https://bl.ocks.org/zocean/017a33abb667cc35247fbc7cc8b0704c>`_.
-Basically, in this example we show how to control Nucleome Browser to goto certain genomic region or highlight multiple regions (Part I).
+Basically, in this example, we show how to control the Nucleome Browser to go to a genomic region or highlight multiple regions (Part I).
 We also show how to monitor operations on Nucleome Browser via nb-dispatch.
 Note that this example requires the Nucleome Bridge browser extension.